 - Eduard Gringinger, FREQUENTIS AG, Vienna, Austria

-- Dieter Eier, FREQUENTIS USA Inc., Columbia, Maryland
+- Dieter Eier, FREQUENTIS U.S.A Inc., Columbia, Maryland

 - Dieter Merkl, Vienna University of Technology, Vienna, Austria